boxen/our-boxen/README.md

 If you received an email invitation to the CYLENT github organization, make sure that you have accepted the invitation before proceeding.

+#### Enable FileVault
+FileVault must be enabled prior to running boxen.
+After enabling FileVault, make sure to reboot before proceeding.

+If you must run boxen without enabling FileVault (which should be avoided), you can run boxen with the `--no-fde` option.

 ### Bootstrapping

 Run the following commands to bootstrap your boxen environment.
 This only needs